This publication presents our roadmap for driving the shift to a fully interoperable digital health ecosystem

 Digital health can transform the outcomes and experience of consumers if information is shared seamlessly.
 When digital products, services and information systems work together in this way, we call it being interoperable.

-Interoperability is a key enabler within the digital health ecosystem we are building.
+Interoperability is a key enabler of the digital health ecosystem we are building.
 Interoperability will ensure that health information can be accessed by consumers, health professionals, carers and whānau anywhere, anytime and anyhow.
-This will extend over time to better connectedness with the social sector to provide consumers with joined-up health and social services.

 Our interoperability roadmap is about accelerating the shift to a fully interoperable digital health ecosystem.
 In the document, we outline the need for change and set out practical steps over the next two years on our collective journey.